Problem areas and solutions

 c) Repetitive movements – assembly lines

-Factories often involve many assembly lines.
-They can increase effectivity in certain types of production, for example, where large numbers of similar units, such as coffee bags, grain, rice, batteries or any other minor unit is made and collected in packages for sale.
-Much of the work related to such processes this can be performed by machines, but very often there is a need for a person to perform a particular task or to undertake quality controls.
-Sometimes more complex montages of components can be performed using assembly lines, like the one showed in the photo above where cell phones are being made.
-On this assembly line, the workers have specific components they are to put on each phone.
+Factories often have assembly lines.
+They can increase effectivity in the production, for example, where large numbers of similar units, such as coffee bags, grain, rice, batteries, bundles of flowers or any other minor unit is made and collected in packages for sale.
+Much of the work related to such processes can be performed by machines, but very often there is a need for a person to perform a particular task or to undertake quality controls.
+Sometimes more complex montages of components can be performed using assembly lines, for instance during production of cellular phones.
+On such assembly lines, the workers put specific components on each phone.
 Afterwards, they send the phone along to the next worker who puts on another component and so on, until the phone is complete.

 What do we see here?
 We see that standing at an assembly line can give us major problems if someone else decides the speed of the line!
 A situation where you are not able to influence or control the speed of your work can have very negative consequences on your health.
 This video clip also shows us an example of an incompetent leader.
 It does not help to threaten the workers as the leader does here when she says: “If you let one piece of candy pass by unpacked, you will be fired!”
 When workers are threatened, they do not perform optimally.
 The ladies here do not tell us anything about their health.
 However, in general we know that in such types of work, health complaints such as myalgia and tendinitis can easily develop in the arms, back and neck.